pponec/ujorm/README.md

 ## Basic CRUD Operations

 Basic mapping utilizes standard Jakarta annotations (`@Table`, `@Column`).
 Advanced SELECT queries with JOINs use a dot-notation alias format (e.g., `city.name`) directly in the native SQL.
 Entities do not need to be registered beforehand, and multiple classes can map to the same database table.

 ### SELECT

-The framework allows you to write native SQL queries while maintaining type safety.
+The library allows you to write native SQL queries while maintaining type safety.
 By using the generated `Meta` classes for aliases (`${...}`), you prevent SQL typos and ensure safe mapping.
 The conversion from the `ResultSet` to the domain object is entirely explicit, effectively eliminating the dreaded N+1 query problem.

 ```java
 private static final EntityManager<City, Long> CITY_EM = EntityManager.of(City.class);